rocco/rocco.github.io/_source/events/_posts/2010-03-19-blog-post-on-nodejs.md

 banner:
 ---

-This is a post about a blog post ...
+At some point after [JSConf EU 2009][jsconf2009] I blogged about Node.js, so this is a post about a blog post ...

 Why?
 Because for me it was a big milestone to realize and actually get what Node.js means and that it is an important thing.
 Looking at it now (4 years later) it seems I was right.